yuzono/anime-extensions/src/en/hanime/docs/SIGNATURE.md

 import kotlin.coroutines.suspendCoroutine

 /**
- * Generates HMAC-SHA256 signatures for hanime.tv API authentication.
+ * ⚠️ PLACEHOLDER — Generates HMAC-SHA256 signatures that are NOT valid.
  *
- * The signature is generated using a 16-byte key fetched from sign.bin
+ * The actual signature is generated by a WASM binary using an unknown algorithm.
- * and a Unix timestamp in seconds.
+ * The 16-byte key from sign.bin IS confirmed, but the algorithm is NOT HMAC-SHA256.
  */
 class HanimeSignatureGenerator(
     private val client: OkHttpClient